Credit: Alison Cohen Rosa / Courtesy of HBO

 Credit: @nyclovesnyc on Instagram

 While many of the buildings discussed in The Gilded Age sadly no longer exist, there are many other locations that feature prominently in the story that have survived to this day.
 Stanford White, designer of the Russells’ opulent home and George’s train station in the show, was a prominent architect in real life, and a number of his buildings and other structures still exist in New York City.
-White designed the iconic arch in Washington Square Park to commemorate the one-hundredth anniversary of George Washington’s 1789 inauguration.
+White designed the iconic arch in Washington Square Park to commemorate the 100th anniversary of George Washington’s 1789 inauguration.
 He also designed the Judson Memorial Church on the opposite side of the park, as well as what is now the Angelika Film Center on Houston Street in Soho and the Lotte New York Palace luxury hotel on Madison Avenue.
 White’s design for the original Pennsylvania Station also inspired elements of the new Moynihan Train Hall.
+(The White-designed Reid Castle at Manhattanville College’s campus in Purchase has also been featured in the show.)

 Central and Madison Parks